trinitronx/chef-cookbooks/hardware_support/README.md

 #### hardware\_support::acpi\_memhotplug
 Loads the acpi\_memhotplug kernel module if it is present (but unloaded) and the node is running as a virtualized guest.
 Should allow Ubuntu nodes to have memory dynamically added like RHEL nodes.

+#### hardware\_support::scsitools
+Installs the scsitools package on ubuntu nodes.
+This provides the rescan-scsi-bus script, allowing for new hard disks to be detected on the fly

 Contributing
 ------------
 1. Fork the repository on Github